abbasamirza/dynamic-dots-and-boxes/README.md

 - **Minimax:** A basic decision-making algorithm.
 - **Alpha-Beta Pruning:** An optimized version of Minimax that prunes branches to reduce computation time.

-At the start of the game, you can choose which algorithm the AI will use.

 ## Project Structure